 This is a School for people who want to be part of something bigger – part of a vibrant region and a renowned University.
 It’s a School for those who want to be part of a lively student body that thrives in this most dynamic of UK cities; and it’s a School for those who want to become highly employable critical and insightful thinkers.

 Cultural Studies & Humanities

-Autism diagnosis and fiction to be discussed at Leeds Cultural Conversation talk
+The trials of Oscar Wilde’s play Salome to be discussed at Leeds Cultural Conversation talk